 Central and East European countries endured more than 70 years of imposed scientific atheism under Soviet communist rule.
 In the wake of the fall of the Iron Curtain multiple generations – hundreds of millions of souls – have been left as Spiritual Orphans.

 The concepts of knowing a Father in heaven who loves you, belonging to an extended family of brothers and sisters in Christ, extending forgiveness to others, and having the sure and certain hope in Jesus Christ have been lost.

 Almost 3 decades after the fall of the Soviet Union, there is still only a small remnant of believers who are desperately trying to fan the embers of faith in a society that still functions largely in the long shadow of its atheistic communist past.

-What this means is, there is no older generation to come alongside the Spiritual Orphans in Central and East Europe, the Baltics, the Balkans, Russia, Ethiopia, and in Mongolia.
+What this means is, there is no older generation to come alongside the Spiritual Orphans in Central and East Europe, the Baltics, the Balkans, and in Ethiopia.
 YOU are the generation of believers that can share your faith!
 SON Network is a relational ministry that engages people in the Gospel through our long-term cooperation with indigenous ministries and church leaders.
 Together, we serve in a part of the world that already provides for basic human needs and infrastructure.
 What is lacking is a connection to God.
 YOU can be that connection!